Socialist Party of Malaysia

-The Socialist Party of Malaysia (PSM, Parti Sosialis Malaysia; 马来西亚社会主义党; மலேசிய சோசியலிஸ்ட் கட்சி), is a socialist political party in Malaysia and an offshoot of Parti Rakyat Malaysia, which originally upheld the same ideology.
+The Socialist Party of Malaysia (PSM, Parti Sosialis Malaysia; 马来西亚社会主义党; மலேசிய சோசியலிஸ்ட் கட்சி), is a socialist political party in Malaysia.

-For ten years following its founding in 1998, the party was denied registration as a political party by the Federal Government of Malaysia, on the grounds that it was a threat to national security.

-However, the Home Ministry gave them the green light in June 2008, shortly after PSM enjoyed its electoral breakthrough when it won its first parliamentary and state seats in Sungai Siput and Kota Damansara respectively.
+Formed in 1998, the party was denied registration as a political party until 2008 on the grounds that it was a threat to national security.
+Shortly after, it achieved its electoral breakthrough when it won its first parliamentary and state seats in Sungai Siput and Kota Damansara respectively.

 History

-The end of PSRM (1990)
+Formation

-The last socialist party to exist in Malaysia, Parti Sosialis Rakyat Malaysia (PSRM), reverted to its original name to Parti Rakyat Malaysia in 1990 before merging with Parti Keadilan Rakyat in 2003.
+The party's lineage can be traced to Parti Sosialis Rakyat Malaysia (PSRM), which reverted to its original name of Parti Rakyat Malaysia (PRM) in 1990.
+PRM merged with Parti Keadilan Nasional in 2003.

-Formation of PSM (1990–1998)

 In 1991, several grassroots based organisations working with the urban and rural poor in Malaysia formed an alliance.
-These included the Jawatankuasa Sokongan Peneroka Bandar led by Dr Mohd Nasir Hashim, Alaigal led by Dr Michael Jeyakumar Devaraj and Pusat Pembangunan Masyarakat, which was headed by S. Arutchelvan.
+These included the Jawatankuasa Sokongan Peneroka Bandar led by Mohd Nasir Hashim, Alaigal led by Dr Michael Jeyakumar Devaraj, and Pusat Pembangunan Masyarakat headed by Arutchelvan Subramaniam.

 In 1994, the groups staged a massive Labour Day demonstration at the heart of Kuala Lumpur, surprising many people.
 The last major demonstration called by the working class in the capital city was in the 1970s.

 In 1995, these grassroots organisation who already had their strong support among the plantation workers, the urban poor, and industrial workers mooted the idea for a political party to represent the aspirations of the poor and the marginalised.
 The election results in 1995 gave a sweeping win to the ruling Barisan Nasional and hastened this process.

 After years of discussion and consolidations, it was finally agreed that a party with socialist ideology was needed to liberate the masses from their current conditions.
 With this in mind, the groups took more than two and the half years to draft the party's constitution, which was ready by the end of 1997.
 After further consultation with their electoral base, on 1 May 1998, the new party known as the Socialist Party of Malaysia officially submitted its application for registration.
 Former PSRM central committee member and ex-ISA detainee Mohd Nasir Hashim was named pro-tem party chairman during this time.